 Being a responsible homeowner means you understand the financial opportunities that are available when you own a home.
 One of the lesser-known loan options accessible to homeowners is the reverse mortgage.
 In the spirit of educating our clients on different aspects of homeownership, our team has outlined a thorough description and a list of pros and cons that explain what a homeowner can expect from a reverse mortgage.
 Because you must be over the age of 55 to secure a reverse mortgage, the majority of content on reverse mortgages is aimed towards senior citizens.

-However, it is useful for homeowners of all ages to have a working knowledge mortgage topics.
-Including, reverse mortgages and similar debt instruments to make future-planning strategic decisions before turning 55 years old.
+However, it is useful for homeowners of all ages to have a working knowledge of mortgage topics.
+This includes reverse mortgages and similar debt instruments to make future-planning strategic decisions before turning 55 years old.
 Here, we talk a bit more about the pros and cons of a reverse mortgage.

 For those looking to take some of the equity out of their home, and who feel the reverse mortgage may be the solution for them, should first consider the criteria for securing a reverse mortgage.
 To be eligible for this debt instrument you must: